-The Group will focus on consolidating its resources to expand its electronic products business in the year ahead.
-With the relaxation of travel control and the other COVID-19 related control measures in China since the beginning of 2023, I expect the global economy will recover gradually over time.
-I am confident that the Group will overcome all difficulties and challenges and will continue to look for new opportunities to diversify its product range and to provide a better return to all shareholders.
+The Group will continue consolidating its resources in the core electronic products business in the year ahead.
+Benefiting from the general trend of new energy transformation and the potential growth in demand for new energy products, the Group will seek investment opportunities for participation in the new energy business in China.
+I am confident that the Group will overcome all difficulties and challenges and will continue to look for new opportunities to provide a better return to all shareholders.